Holland Community Opera Fellowship Application

 Opera Omaha provides professional development opportunities for Fellows in order to develop them into well-rounded, civically engaged artists.
 It is a goal of the Company to set Fellows up for success in their professional careers and as they work in our community.

-Artistic Training includes opportunities to work with visiting artists throughout the season.
+Artistic Training includes weekly coaching with Head of Music and opportunities to work with visiting artists throughout the season.